camunda-community-hub/camunda-platform-7-rest-client-spring-boot/docs/developer-guide/project-setup.md

 cd camunda-platform-7-rest-client-spring-boot
 ```

-We are using gitflow in our git SCM for naming b## Support Matrixranches.
-That means that you should start from `develop` branch,
+We are using gitflow in our git SCM for naming b ranches.
+That means that you should start from `master` branch,
 create a `feature/<name>` out of it and once it is completed create a pull request containing
 it.
 Please squash your commits before submitting and use semantic commit messages, if possible.